dolla-consortium/consensus/README.md

 - **RB_broadcast** (RB Means Reliable Broadcast) is the algorithm used to broadcast Proposals between nodes
 - **bin_propose** is the algorithm used to vote within the consortium

-See our specific [github repository](https://github.com/dolla-consortium/consensus-other-sections) for more information.
+> See our specific [github repository](https://github.com/dolla-consortium/consensus-other-sections) for more information (Access Rights Required).

-### Broadcasting
+## Broadcasting

 For the current block in progress
 - Submit the next not-already-consumed Local Proposal for being Synced